ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

  - Introducing the `--sticky` flag in case you want to lock the dependency versions for subsequent builds

 The following changes have been introduced.
-- Introduce Dependencies.toml version 2.
-Going forward this will be automatically managed by the build command and users should not modify it.
-If you already have a Dependencies.toml it will be automatically updated to the new version.
+- Introduces the `Dependencies.toml` version 2.
+Going forward, this will be automatically managed by the `build` command and you should not modify it.
+If you already have a `Dependencies.toml` file, it will be automatically updated to the new version.
 - Packages in the local repository need to be configured in the `Ballerina.toml` file.
 The format is as follows.
     ```
     // To be finalized